getodk/build/docs/deploy.md

 The file `docker-compose.dev.yml` will deploy the latest tagged image for build2xlsform from ghcr.io, and build the current master as ODK Build image.
 Developers will use this option to test ODK Build during development.
 A copy of this command is also mentioned in `docker-compose.dev.yml`.

 ```
 cd build
 git pull
-docker-compose -f docker-compose.dev.yml up -d --build
+docker compose -f docker-compose.dev.yml up -d --build
 ```

 This will run ODK Build on `http://0.0.0.0:9393/`, together with its Postgres database and the related service `build2xlsform` providing an export to XLSForm.

 #### Latest official images